-If a person passes away and has significant assets, its likely that person has an estate that must be administered through the courts.
-Probate can be a confusing process, but we are here to make sense of it.
+If a person passes away and has significant assets, it’s likely that person has an estate that must be administered through the courts.
+Probate can be a confusing process, but we are here to help you make sense of it.
 Outlined below are the general steps that an executor or administrator (collectively referred to as the “personal representative”) will have to go through during the estate administration process:

 Find the Will

 The first step in estate administration is to locate the will.
 If the will is found, then the executor must be notified.
 The executor should then begin the process of hiring an attorney to help with the probate process.